 Traverse City distilleries are catering to a new crowd…Millennials.
 These younger, yet no less sophisticated, drinkers are a discerning bunch whose tastes range widely.
 They’re enjoying whiskey neat, or on the rocks, as well as requesting the classics; The Old-Fashioned, Manhattan and not surprisingly, the Mint Julep.
 Not to mention a host of other more contemporary concoctions.
 They’re enjoying these beverages in hip, new hangouts that emphasize atmosphere as much as alcohol.
 Here are the local distilleries that have turned into favorite hot spots…

-Mammoth Distillery – Based in Bellaire, with tasting rooms in Central Lake and Traverse City’s popular Warehouse District, Mammoth Distillery has gained a sizable following in its few shorts years of existence.
+Mammoth Distillery – With a tasting room in Traverse City’s popular Warehouse District, Mammoth Distillery has gained a sizable following in its few short years of existence.
 Founder Chad Munger takes great pride in Mammoth’s “hand-hewn” spirits, many of which are crafted from ingredients sourced in Northern Michigan.
 “Our corn and rye is grown in Harbor Springs,” he explains.
 “Which gives our whiskey a real local character.”
 Try a Central Lake Sour, made with their signature whiskey, which is first distilled and aged for five years in Kentucky.
 The whiskey is then finished in once-used Grand Cru Merlot barrels from Bonobo Winery on Old Mission Peninsula.

 Grand Traverse Distillery – Founded in 2005 by the Rabish family, Grand Traverse Distillery is Traverse City’s original craft distillery.
 It has tasting rooms across Michigan, with one in Leland and two in Traverse City, including one downtown on Front Street.
 Owner, Kent Rabish, is quick to point out that all 31 varieties of their spirits are crafted, aged and bottled right here in Traverse City.
 Many from ingredients grown locally too.
 “Our name is more than a label…it’s a promise that you’re getting a truly local product in every bottle.”
 The many awards on their tasting room walls are a testament to the quality of their products.
 Get comfortable in one of their lounge chairs and order a glass of Ole George rye whiskey, neat.
 The name is an homage to Kent’s grandfather, who used excess corn from the family farm to make homemade whiskey…an act that inspired Kent, many years later, to start the distillery.